agungTuanany/Javascript-data-structure-and-algorithm/chapter-6-data-structures-linked-list/README.md

 ```

 The first thing we would want to do is to create a new node with the _value_.
 We
-can do that quite easily saying `const newNode`, that's going to equal an _object_
+can do that quite easily saying `const newNode`, that's going to equal an
-with properties that we should be familiar by now.
-We have _value_ that is going
+_object_ with properties that we should be familiar by now.
+We have `value` as
-to equal the _value that we get as a parameter_, and then the _next_ that will be
+property of `newNode` that is going to equal the _value_ that we get as
-_null_.
+a parameter, and then we have another property of `newNode` called `next` that will be `null`.

 So, we have our `newNode` here, and we want to attach it now after the `10`,
 which is our very first node.
 Well we can simply do that by saying